 Information for businesses and service providers

 Some people can’t wear a mask because of an illness, condition or disability and they may not need to.
-Make sure you and your staff know the exceptions that apply so you don’t directly or indirectly discriminate against someone unable to wear a face mask.
+If masks are required in your premises, make sure you and your staff know the exceptions that apply so you don’t directly or indirectly discriminate against someone unable to wear a face mask.

 The reasons for not wearing a mask may not be obvious.

 If you refuse service to a person with a disability who was unable to wear a face mask you may be unlawfully discriminating against them.